qqqstuv/Music-Mixer/README.md

 - At this point, I think I have the following approaches:
   + get vocals and focus on extracting the tempo, the chord and timing and form a database of that
   + get backing track and detect possible parts to add the vocals in.
+  + I can just use backing track of EDM songs, classical music, dubstep music, catchy piano tunes and does not neccessarily have to be backtrack from pop songs.